Adam Prentice

 Adam M. Prentice (born January 16, 1997) is an American professional football fullback for the Denver Broncos of the National Football League (NFL).
 He played college football for the Colorado State Rams and South Carolina Gamecocks and was signed by the Broncos as an undrafted free agent in 2021.
 He has also played for the New Orleans Saints.

-In addition to his usage as a fullback, Prentice has also extensively played as a halfback.
+In addition to his usage as a fullback, Prentice has also occasionally played running back (halfback/tailback), often playing running back either as a situational ballcarrier or a pass blocker/pass protector.

 Early life

 Prentice was born in Fresno on January 16, 1997, to Renae and Gary Prentice.
 He graduated from Clovis High in 2015, receiving the Bnai Brith award from Fresno County for his outstanding community service, excelling academically, in track, wrestling, and football.
 Prentice would place 5th in the Valley in the shot put, 2nd in the state in wrestling, and was the Fresno Bee defensive player of the year.
 Prentice would lose his father Gary suddenly to cancer his senior year at Clovis High.
 The memory of his father would inspire Prentice throughout college.